-Mr Paul Syvret
+Paul Syvret

-Director since 01/09/2015 Member, Audit and Accounts Committee
+Director since 01/09/2015 Member, Audit and Accounts Committee print, television and digital.

-Paul Syvret is assistant editor and columnist with the Courier-Mail.
-He is a multi-award winning journalist with 30 years' experience in the media who has worked across the platforms of print, television and digital.
 His specialty is finance and economic reporting and analysis; skills honed over many years working on mastheads including the Australian Financial Review and The Bulletin magazine.
 Paul also brings with him a life long passion for Australian film, and regularly appears as a guest presenter at genre cinema events.